ArinaMgk/unisym/README.md

 If you copy the code and used for the public, please **stipulate your copying from UNISYM led by<font color="purple"> ArinaMgk </font> **.

+Because only few people have forked the UNISYM, the big changes will be done without log in the specific documents.

 ### Build - Make into a library

 For example, for Windows 64-bit environment, by GCC 8.1.0, and in the parent directory, you can text your Makefile script: